GoelBiju/PlymHack2018/README.md

 ## What do I need to do in preparation?

-**Nothing**!
+Just make sure you bring along **your laptop and power cable**.

+Some smaller things to do (optional):

+* [Join GitHub](https://github.com/join) if you haven't so already,
+* Register for the GitHub Education [Student Developer Pack](https://education.github.com/pack); *some of the tools may be helpful for you*.

-Come along on the day and enjoy working with others to develop something fun or creative.
+Other than that come along on the day and enjoy working with others to develop something fun or creative.

 It is up to you what you want to make and we will provide resources for those who are new to Hackathons to get started.

 ## What is the schedule for the event?